Get The Snowblower Ready: ‘Kitchen-Sink’ Storm Hitting Boston Area This Weekend

 Winds will likely be fairly light farther inland, any wind damage that occurs would be along the immediate coastline and particularly over Cape Cod and the Islands.

+However, it won’t take much wind to take down heavy, wet snow covered branches and power lines inland, as well as those encased in ice.

-There is still a long way to go with this storm.
+There is still plenty of time for shifts and adjustments in tracks with this storm.
 The energy for the genesis of this storm will come ashore Thursday in the Pacific Northwest.
 At that time, we will get a much better sampling for models (more data) and likely be able to really hone in on the details of the weekend.

 As always we urge that you stay tuned to CBSBoston.com and WBZ-TV for updates leading up to and during the storm this weekend.